 Promote your referral program.

 This is commonly overlooked.
 After investing so much effort and resources in a good referral program, members aren’t aware that it even exists.
-That’s why it’s important to present the program as a big BOOM, and this means taking the extra step.
+That’s why it’s important to promote the program, and this means taking the extra step.
 In the end, this is the most cost-effective marketing method you can find.

 How do you promote the referral program?
 Here are some ideas: